 The AI Engineer's Survival Guide: Prototyping Fast with Supabase MCP and Vibe Coding

 Two months ago, I couldn't build a database from scratch.
-This week, I shipped three full-stack AI prototypes—complete with backends, databases, and live deployments.
+This week, I shipped the entire Projects page for vibecoders.ph—complete with video storage, database backend, and live deployment.

 What is "Vibe Coding"?

-By the end of this guide, you'll know how to go from idea to deployed prototype in a single afternoon—using natural language prompts and the Supabase MCP protocol.
+By the end: go from idea to deployed prototype in a single afternoon

 Why AI Engineers Must Go Full-Stack